4hlberg/image-sftp/README.md

 # image-sftp
-Send images to an sftp
+Send images to an sftp using pysftp